nicklaw5/helix/README.md

 ## Package Status

 This project is a work in progress.
-Below is a list of currently supported endpoints.
+Below is a list of currently supported endpoints and features.
 Until a release is cut, consider this API to be unstable.

 ## Supported Endpoints

+- [ ] Authentication
 - [ ] Get Bits Leaderboard
 - [x] Get Clip
 - [ ] Create Clip